realTobby/HesabuPOS/README.md

 Workflow:
 - Install local mongoDB instance
-- Run the HasebuPOS-Installer once
+- Run the HesabuPOS-Installer once

 This will create the needed database with dummy data inside the needed collections
-- Run HasebuPOS.Webinterface
+- Run HesabuPOS-Webinterface

 This acts as the backend-Server and enables the user to access Data without any hassle